lammpstutorials/lammpstutorials.github.io/sphinx/source/non-tutorials/solutions.rst

 Fix a broken input
 ------------------

-.. container:: justify

 A possibility to make the simulation start without error is to reduce the initial *timestep* value as well as the imposed *temperature*.
 You can download the working |input_broken_solution| I wrote.
 These are the main commands:

 .. |input_broken_solution| raw:: html